2024 Scholarships - Floyd County | CampusReel

 2024 Floyd County Scholarships

 Floyd County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 44% of Floyd County residents in Georgia over the age of 25 have graduated with a professional degree - 20% have completed high school.
+Despite high costs, 38% of Floyd County residents in Indiana over the age of 25 have graduated with a professional degree - 17% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Floyd County residents in Georgia will continue to need help paying for college.
-2,511 men and 2,569 women are enrolled in grades 9-12 while 2,724 men 3,714 women are currently undergraduates in college.
+It’s clear that Floyd County residents in Indiana will continue to need help paying for college.
+2,228 men and 2,246 women are enrolled in grades 9-12 while 1,498 men 1,728 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Floyd County residents and can help pay for school in a variety of ways.
 Floyd County scholarships, whether they are exclusively available to Floyd County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Floyd County residents.

 How much total award money and scholarships are available for Floyd County residents?